 What if my feelings and beliefs are in the way?

 It’s OK to be where you are.
 Just be honest and admit it to yourself and God (He already knows anyway), then leave it in His hands.
-It’s not your job to change your feelings and beliefs, He will do that in time.
+It’s not your job to change your feelings and beliefs.
+He will do that in time.

-Accept and begin to enjoy the reality that you are a finished work in Christ, that God will take care of the details as you enjoy the rest that comes in His completed work.
+Accept and enjoy the reality that you are a finished work in Christ, that God will take care of the details as you enjoy the rest that comes in His completed work.
 That takes the load off of you!

 There remains therefore a rest for the people of God.
 For he who has entered His rest has himself also ceased from his works as God did from His.
 Let us therefore be diligent to enter that rest…Hebrews 4:9-11a